Authorised Representative Requirements in the United Kingdom

 UKCA marked products

-UKCA marking indicates compliance with one or more UK regulations. that in turn requires the UKCA mark on the product or its packaging.
+UKCA marking indicates compliance with one or more UK regulations that in turn requires the UKCA mark on the product or its packaging.
 The marking can be found on many products that were previously CE marked when the UK was part of the EU.
 As such, the UKCA mark is commonly found on toys, electronics, PPE, medical devices and many other products.

 In this guide, we list different UKCA marking regulations and explain what type of products they cover.
 The information presented in this guide is based on information found on the GOV.UK website.
+The product examples are taken from the lists of designated standards and, in some cases, from the text of the relevant regulation.

 Note: This article does not cover requirements for Northern Ireland, which is generally aligned with EU product safety requirements.